Soulside Journey (1991)

 leaving a good impression on the listener.

-earlier albums I can say that this is the strongest release since Plaguewielder (which was criminally underrated, in my view).
+of the earlier albums I can say that this is the strongest release since Plaguewielder (which was criminally underrated, in

-They've taken pieces and parts of their various phases and put them together to create something new yet old; dynamic and
+my view).
+They've taken pieces and parts of their various phases and put them together to create something new yet old; dynamic

 (21 Oct.
 2009)

-studio album.
-In recent months, fellow Norwegian bands such as Gorgoroth and Immortal had released decent albums, and most
+15th studio album.
+In recent months, fellow Norwegian bands such as Gorgoroth and Immortal had released decent albums, and

-in the Black Metal scene were eagerly anticipating the new Burzum record, as well.
+most in the black metal scene were eagerly anticipating the new Burzum record, as well.
 Coming on the heels of Belus, Circle the Wagons was already at somewhat of a disadvantage.

 However, it was also very off-putting right out of the gate.